-GPs can treat and cure most people living with hepatitis C. Treatment options can be tailored for the individual patient, and clinical support resources are available for GPs.
+GPs can treat and cure over 95% of people with chronic hepatitis C after a full course of DAA therapy.
+Treatment options can be tailored for the individual patient, and clinical support resources are available for GPs.
 Curing hepatitis C can be life-changing for patients and rewarding for GPs.
 Treating patients with hepatitis C in general practice is also crucial to achieving the WHO's hepatitis C elimination goals.
+MI

-4. RECOMMENDED MONITORING FOR VIROLOGICAL RESPONSE FOR PANGENOTYPIC DAA REGIMENS14\
+4. RECOMMENDED MONITORING FOR VIROLOGICAL RESPONSE FOR PANGENOTYPIC DAA REGIMENS14

-Week 0: Pre-treatment blood tests. including HCV PCR (quantitative), liver function tests
+Week 0: Pre-treatment blood tests, including HCV RNA PCR (quantitative), liver function tests

-Week 12 post-treatment (assessment for sustained virological response): HCV PCR (qualitative), liver function tests Abbreviation: HCV = hepatitis C virus.
+Week 12 post-treatment (assessment for sustained virological response): HCV RNA PCR (qualitative), liver function tests

+Abbreviation: HCV = hepatitis C virus.

-\ Certain populations may require more intensive monitoring (see Australian recommendations for the management of hepatitis C virus).4
+Certain populations may require more intensive monitoring (see Australian recommendations for the management of hepatitis C virus).4